philippgille/hello-netcoreapp/README.md

 ### AppImage

-> Note: You can only use AppImages on Linux and you must *either* have fuse installed *or* mount or extract the AppImage, see [AppImage/AppImageKit/wiki/FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE)
+> Note 1: You can only use AppImages on Linux and you must *either* have fuse installed *or* mount or extract the AppImage, see [AppImage/AppImageKit/wiki/FUSE](https://github.com/AppImage/AppImageKit/wiki/FUSE)

+> Note 2: Depending on your system you might need to install the dependencies listed in the [.NET Core native prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md).
+For example for Ubuntu that's:
+>
+> - `apt-get install -y --no-install-recommends libunwind8 libunwind8-dev gettext libicu-dev liblttng-ust-dev libcurl4-openssl-dev libssl-dev uuid-dev unzip`

 After downloading the AppImage, you have to make it executable: `chmod u+x hello-netcoreapp_ubuntu.16.04-x64.AppImage`